Green Lantern: New Guardians: Plot

 With their power running low after they depart the Orrery, the 'team' split up to recharge.
-Bleez accompanies Rayner to Earth to recover his power battery, wondering at his continued ownership of a green ring and access to the Green Lantern database despite his "expulsion", while Fatality and Walker return to their Corps' respective homeworlds.
+Bleez accompanies Kyle to Earth to recover his power battery, wondering at his continued ownership of a green ring and access to the Green Lantern database despite his "expulsion", while Fatality and Walker return to their Corps' respective homeworlds.
 Meanwhile, Munk is recalled to the Indigo Tribe, leaving Arkillo, now one of the last Sinestro Corps members after Sinestro captured and destroyed the Central Power Battery, to receive an independent but potentially unstable new battery from the Weaponer of Qward.

-While Rayner recharges his ring on Earth, he and Bleez are attacked by a bounty hunter who is trying to collect a reward the Guardians have put on Rayner.
-Although Glomulus is apparently destroyed, Kyle and Bleez are aided by Blue Beetle, who tells them Odym, the homeworld of the Blue Lanterns, is under siege by the intergalactic army The Reach.
-Saint Walker rallies the other Blue Lanterns to repel The Reach while Rayner contacts the other New Guardians for help.
-Despite aid from Kyle, Arkillo and Fatality (Bleez having returned to the Red Lanterns and Munk being presumably occupied back on Nok), Odym falls to The Reach.
-Saint Walker believes its secret location was revealed to The Reach by Larfleeze, and the New Guardians go to confront him.
-However, upon confronting Larfleeze, who has just regenerated the previously dispersed Glommulus, he reveals that he had no part in the attack on the Blue Lanterns, before attempting to consume the New Guardians himself.
-Munk is able to disrupt the Orange Lanterns by tapping into the Orange light, but the fight is ended when Invictus attacks the Vega System, forcing the Guardians to focus on the more immediate threat.
+While Kyle recharges his ring on Earth, he and Bleez are attacked by a bounty hunter who is trying to collect a reward the Guardians have put on Kyle.
+Although Glomulus is apparently destroyed, Kyle and Bleez are aided by Blue Beetle, who tells them Odym, the homeworld of the Blue Lanterns, is under siege by the Reach.
+Saint Walker rallies the other Blue Lanterns to repel the Reach while Kyle contacts the other New Guardians for help.
+Despite aid from Kyle, Arkillo and Fatality (Bleez having returned to the Red Lanterns and Munk being presumably occupied back on Nok), Odym falls to the Reach.
+Saint Walker believes its secret location was revealed to the Reach by Larfleeze, and the New Guardians go to confront him.
+However, upon confronting Larfleeze, who has just regenerated the previously dispersed Glomulus, he reveals that he had no part in the attack on the Blue Lanterns, before attempting to consume the New Guardians himself.
+Munk is able to disrupt the Orange Lanterns by tapping into the Orange light, but the fight is ended when Invictus attacks the Vega system, forcing the Guardians to focus on the more immediate threat.

 They defeat Invictus by relocating his ship while he is fighting them on Vega, depriving him of his power source.
-Sayd reveals she was responsible for the rings of weaker Lanterns abandoning their bearers to travel to Kyle Rayner, intending for Kyle to unite the Corps to save Ganthet.
+Sayd reveals she was responsible for the rings of weaker Lanterns abandoning their bearers to travel to Kyle, intending for Kyle to unite the Corps to save Ganthet.
 Sayd claims her actions were performed in a moment of stress-induced insanity.
 The team disperses, disgusted by her method to unite the Corps.